Brainilio/natours/README.md

 ## ./utils/...

-- Utility classes that can be globally used.
+#### Utility classes that can be globally used.

 - appError.js is a class to use operational errors @params 1: message, 2: statuscode
 - Email.js is a file in which i use nodemailer.
 You can use this utility method everywhere if you want to send emails
+- Factoryhandler is a file in which i outsource controller methods that are usually generic and repetitive (such as delete, getting one document etc)..

 ## Error ?